dlaurora/proyecto-final-ecommerce/README.md

 **Proyecto-final-ecommerce** is a comprehensive web application developed as part of the **JS24226** course.
 This project aims to provide a full-featured e-commerce platform where users can browse products, manage their shopping cart, and complete purchases seamlessly.

-The application is built using modern web development technologies, ensuring a responsive and user-friendly experience across all devices.
+The application is built using web development technologies, ensuring a responsive and user-friendly experience across all devices.

 ## Technologies Used